Skip to main content

 Preparation – accessibility scan

 Cancer Council Victoria hosted the in-person workshop at its office in East Melbourne.
 The team conducted a walk-through assessment of the accessibility of the office prior to the workshop.
+This step was important in reducing any likelihood of friction experienced by attendees on the day and help make those attending the session feel as comfortable in the venue as possible.

 Finally, Cancer Council Victoria staff developed a presentation tailored to the audience.
 The team chose to create an informal spoken presentation instead of a PowerPoint presentation.